maziac/DeZog/documentation/Usage.md

 ~~~

 The "zxnext" configuration allows the following additional parameters:
-- "port": The CSpect DeZog plugin port.
+- "port": The port used by the [DeZogSerialInterface](https://github.com/maziac/DeZogSerialInterface) port.
 If not changed this defaults to 12000.
 - "hostname": The host's name.
-I.e. the IP of the machine that is running CSpect.
-If you are not doing any remote debugging this is typically "localhost".
+I.e. the IP of the machine where the [DeZogSerialInterface](https://github.com/maziac/DeZogSerialInterface) port.is running.
+Typically "localhost" (the default).
-You don't have to enter a hostname, the default is "localhost".

 The default port is anyway 12000.
 So, if you don't change it, you just have to add:
 ~~~json